peteradrichem/Xul/README.rst

 XML scripts
 ===========

-Version 2.0.0

 Python scripts for XML files.

+.. note:: Version 2.0.0

-Transform with XSL, validate with XSD (or DTD), use XPath and pretty print your XML files.
+Pretty print XML files in human readable form, transform XML files with XSL, validate XML files with a XSD or DTD or use XPath expression to select nodes in a XML file.

 Scripts
 -------